HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="cwv-lcp.png",
-  caption="Real-user Core Web Vitals LCP", description="Bar chart represents real-user Core Web Vitals LCP", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=950243115&format=interactive", sheets_gid="1340534640", sql_file="core_web_vitals_passing.sql"
+  caption="Real-user Core Web Vitals LCP.", description="Bar chart represents real-user Core Web Vitals LCP for the five top measure SSGs.
+Next.js is 49% for desktop and 25.8% for mobile, Nuxt.js is 44% and 21.7% respectively, Gatsby is 61% and 41.2%, Hugo is 89% and 70.3%, and finally Jekyll is 91% and 76.4%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=950243115&format=interactive", sheets_gid="1340534640",
+  sql_file="core_web_vitals_passing.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 Above we see the same results are approved by percent of sites with good LCP experience.
 The best results show Jekyll and Hugo with 76.4% and 70.3% of mobile sites having a "good" LCP of under 2.5s.
 The JavaScript based SSGs (Gatsby, Next.js, and Nuxt.js) fair worse.

 {{ figure_markup(
   image="LCP-distribution-CDN.png",
-  caption="LCP distribution for CDNs", description="Stacked Bar chart represents LCP distribution for CDNs", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1326237133&format=interactive", sheets_gid="1024061881", sql_file="core_web_vitals_distribution.sql"
+  caption="LCP distribution for CDNs", description="Stacked Bar chart represents LCP distribution for CDNs.
+Cloudflare is 44.3% for desktop and 23.6% for mobile, AWS is 51.8% and 31.5% respectively, Netlify is 65.0% and 45.3%, Vercel is 60.9% and 39.7%, GitHub is 90.5% and 82.5%, Akamai is 36.4% and 22.0%, Azure is 58.0% and 36.7%.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=1326237133&format=interactive",
+  sheets_gid="1024061881",
+  sql_file="core_web_vitals_distribution.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 GitHub tops the stats when measuring on CDN level, likely reflecting the simpler sites hosted here.
 Netlify, a Jamstack-oriented CDN, comes next with 66.8% of sites having a good LCP followed by Vercel with 63.4% followed by AWS  with 59.2% and Cloudflare at 54.2%.